streamsets/datacollector-oss/BUILD.md

 Prerequisites for Data Collector :

-If you're building master branch, then you need to install API module to your maven cache first before compiling Data Collector.
+If you're building master branch, then you need to install API and Plugin API modules to your maven cache first before compiling Data Collector.
 Released versions are published to public maven repositories and for them this step can be skipped.
 While Data Collector runs on Java 7, Java 8 is required for running integration tests.